-Supervisors will send a new local gun law to a public hearing in December, but there’s no guarantee the ordinance won’t change again
+Supervisors will send a new local gun law to a public hearing in December, but there’s no guarantee the ordinance won’t change again before a vote.

 After a year and a half of debate, on Dec.
 11 the county board will hold a public hearing on a new local law that reads: “the discharge of firearms for recreational or target shooting purposes shall be conducted in such a manner as to ensure that projectiles do not leave the boundaries of the property or parcel upon which the shooting is occurring, unless permission to do so has been granted by the adjacent landowner.
 A projectile leaving the boundaries of the property or parcel shall be prima facie evidence of a violation of this section.”